Once when my kids were younger, I dislocated my shoulder playing hide and seek. Now before you start laughing (I know – too late) let me explain…

-We were playing a serious game of hide and seek in the dark.
+We were playing a serious game of hide-and-seek-in-the-dark.
 I was trying to pull myself up to a shelf where I could lay down and hide.
 As I got to the top of the shelf, I slipped.
 I managed to catch myself on two different shelves at different heights and quickly felt a pain in my left shoulder.
 I decided to ignore it and attempted to reach for the shelf again.

 Assess the Situation

 I had an MRI the next day that confirmed what I already knew.
-I had in fact messed up my shoulder, but I decided not to allow that to stop me from staying fit.
+I had, in fact, messed up my shoulder, but I decided not to allow that to stop me from staying fit.
 To be honest, it never occurred to me to stop working out after the injury, until people questioned me about still going to the gym.

 Be the Exception

 Many of my patients and clients do the same as me.
 They find a way to work around their injury, illness, or disability, and I always admire them for it.
 Nonetheless, that seems to be the exception in our society.
-Most people are looking for a reason they cannot do something.
+Most people are looking for a reason they cannot do anything.